-The primary purpose of this project is to update our understanding of current and future mesothelioma incidence in Canada.
-Current survival statistics for Ontario and British Columbia will also be determined.
+The primary purpose of this project was to update our understanding of mesothelioma incidence in Canada, and to examine the changing patterns and time trends.
+As well, this project examined geographic and clinical determinants of survival in Ontario and British Columbia.

-Mesothelioma is a highly fatal respiratory cancer caused by exposure to asbestos.
-There is no cure and treatment options are limited.
-5-year survival for this disease is extremely poor.
+Mesothelioma is a cancer of the tissue that lines internal organs, such as the lungs.
+5-year survival is extremely poor, and treatment options are limited.
+It is caused by exposure to asbestos.
 While asbestos use has decreased since the 1970s, exposure is still occurring.
 The recent national asbestos ban is a positive step to reduce the burden of mesothelioma, but exposure to asbestos in existing buildings and older products is an ongoing concern.
-Previous investigations of mesothelioma in Canada found that disease incidence increased from 1983-2004.
-However, there has not been a recent update of mesothelioma incidence in Canada and there are no current survival statistics.
+Previous investigations of mesothelioma in Canada found that disease incidence rates are increasing.
+However, this trend has not been examined recently, nor have there been detailed studies of incidence and survival in Ontario and BC.

 Dr. Christopher McLeod (University of British Columbia)

 Dr. Christopher Lee (BC Cancer Agency – Fraser Valley Centre)